tanushreeksh/beginner-projects/DataPrep Assistant/README.md

 # DataPrep Assistant

-A beginner-friendly Python tool that performs basic data cleaning and dataset understanding.
+A simple Python command-line tool that automates basic dataset cleaning tasks such as duplicate removal, missing value handling, and cleaning report generation.

 ## Features
 - Detects and removes duplicate rows